International incidence of childhood cancer, 2001–10: a population-based registry study

 Eva Steliarova-Foucher, Murielle Colombet, Lynn A G Ries, Florencia Moreno, Anastasia Dolya, Freddie Bray, Peter Hesseling, Hee Young Shin, Charles A Stiller, and the IICC-3 contributors*

-Background Cancer is a major cause of death in children worldwide, and the recorded incidence tends to increase with time.
+Summary Background Cancer is a major cause of death in children worldwide, and the recorded incidence tends to increase with time.
 Internationally comparable data on childhood cancer incidence in the past two decades are scarce.
 This study aimed to provide internationally comparable local data on the incidence of childhood cancer to promote research of causes and implementation of childhood cancer control.

 Methods This population-based registry study, devised by the International Agency for Research on Cancer in collaboration with the International Association of Cancer Registries, collected data on all malignancies and non- malignant neoplasms of the CNS diagnosed before age 20 years in populations covered by high-quality cancer registries with complete data for 2001–10.
 Incidence rates per million person-years for the 0–14 years and 0–19 years age groups were age-adjusted using the world standard population to provide age-standardised incidence rates (WSRs), using the age-speci c incidence rates (ASR) for individual age groups (0–4 years, 5–9 years, 10–14 years, and 15–19 years).
 All rates were reported for 19 geographical areas or ethnicities by sex, age group, and cancer type.
 The regional WSRs for children aged 0–14 years were compared with comparable data obtained in the 1980s.